Verilog: Fork/join

 The way the above is written, it is possible to have either the sequences "ABC" or "BAC" print out.
 The order of simulation between the first $write and the second $write depends on the simulator implementation, and may purposefully be randomized by the simulator.
 This allows the simulation to contain both accidental race conditions as well as intentional non-deterministic behavior.

 Notice that VHDL cannot dynamically spawn multiple processes like Verilog.

 Race conditions

-The order of execution isn't always guaranteed within Verilog.
+The order of execution is not always guaranteed within Verilog.
 This can best be illustrated by a classic example.
 Consider the code snippet below: